-- Provide the required food, equipment and service animal care items, - .
-Inform the Principal of the service animal's food, water and "bio-breaks" needs, - Advise the Principal on the removal and disposal of animal waste in a safe and environmentally friendly manner. - 8.
-Once the necessary information has been discussed, the Principal will consult with the Student Services Administrator and the Superintendent prior to entry of the service animal into the school. - 9.
-If the request is approved, a series of steps must take place to ensure a smooth transition for the entry of the service animal in a timely manner. - 10.
-The right of entry of the service animal will be monitored regularly and reviewed on an annual basis. - 11.
-A Certificate of Training that states the services for which the service animal is trained must be available.
-After September, 2013, only training programs that are members of Assistance Dogs International (ADI) or International Guide Dog Federation (IGDF) should be considered eligible for use in Manitoba schools. - 12.
-Where the use of a service animal in a school has been approved, the animal may be excluded from access to the premises only where: - exclusion is required by a statute; - the service animal is of a breed that is prohibited by law or municipal bylaw e.g., Pit Bull Terriers, Staffordshire Bull Terriers: - there is a risk to the health and safety of another person as a result of the presence of the service animal.
+- Provide the required food, equipment and trained service animal care items, - Inform the Principal of the trained service animal's food, water and "bio-breaks" needs, - Advise the Principal on the removal and disposal of animal waste in a safe and environmentally friendly manner. - 8.
+Once the necessary information has been discussed, the Principal will consult with the Student Services Administrator and the Superintendent prior to entry of the trained service animal into the school. - 9.
+If the request is approved, a series of steps must take place to ensure a smooth transition for the entry of the trained service animal in a timely manner. - 10.
+The right of entry of the trained service animal will be monitored regularly and reviewed on an annual basis. - 11.
+Where the use of a trained service animal in a school has been approved, the animal may be excluded from access to the premises only where: - exclusion is required by a statute; - the trained service animal is of a breed that is prohibited by law or municipal bylaw e.g., Pit Bull Terriers, Staffordshire Bull Terriers; - there is a risk to the health and safety of another person as a result of the presence of the trained service animal.
 Consideration should be given to options available prior to exclusion of the animal.
-An example would be a situation where an individual has a severe allergy to the service animal.
+An example would be a situation where an individual has a severe allergy to the trained service animal.
 The situation should be fully analyzed and all measures to eliminate the risk should be considered, e.g. creating distance between the individuals concerned, making reasonable alterations to schedules, etc.; or - there has been a material change in the circumstances that led to the original approval of the use of the animal in school.